wp-plugins/robo-gallery/README.txt

 = If some admin section interface elements do not work properly =

 Try to change gallery compatibility settings.
 When you open gallery menu on the left side you'll see gallery Settings section.
-When you open this settings you'll be able to switch between interface element styles, whcih gonna help you to avoid some conflicts.
+When you open this settings you'll be able to switch between interface element styles, which going to help you to avoid some conflicts.

 = How to save pre-configured galleries when you install new version of the gallery? =

 When you install new version of the gallery all settings of the created galleries will be saved in database automatically.
 Even if you uninstall old version of the gallery and install new copy of the gallery settings of the old gallery version will be saved in database.

+= Do you have some problems with installation ?=

+Feel free to ask our support help you to setup gallery for you.
+If you have some error messages it's could be some conflicts with another plugins.
+Contact our support team we'll help you to fix it really fast.

 = Do you have some gallery setup video guide? =